 The best example of the importance of photos for rescue pets can be summed up in the story of Twinkles featured below.
 The rescue group contacted me because no one had even clicked on her photo for over 3 months despite being a sweet and totally pawsome pup.
 So, after getting in touch with and coordinating with her PAWMAZING foster paw-rents, we took a walk together with Twinkles around a local lake and took some photos.
 Within 24 hours I had her photos to the Rescue group and they were immediately posted + shared (both through the rescue + my own website as well) and it wasn't long before they were inundated with adoption applications for this special girl.
 Within 48 hours, she had an amazing new home and a very happy tail!
 Rescue photos work and help increase adoptions by 60%!
 If you are a local rescue group in need of photos - be sure to give me a bark!
 I'd love to help!

 Some of the amazing rescue pets I've had the joy + privilege of photographing and helping to find their amazing forever homes!
-Each of them have left paw + hoofprints on my heart.
+Each of them has left paw + hoofprints on my heart.

 Another way I love giving back is through my Quarterly Featured Charity Program.
-Each Quarter I feature a new local (animal) non profit group (or rescue group).
+Each Quarter I feature a new local (animal) non-profit group (or rescue group).
 10% of all sales for the Quarter, are donated back to that group.
 I also feature them in a blog post, try to share as much as possible about them via social media + even try to coordinate a small fundraising event as well for them to lend them a small helping paw.
-If you're a local non profit animal rescue group or other type of non profit animal organization interested in applying to become one of my featured Quarterly Charities - be sure to give me a bark + let's get started spreading the word + lending you a helping paw today!
+If you're a local non-profit animal rescue group or another type of non-profit animal organization interested in applying to become one of my featured Quarterly Charities - be sure to give me a bark + let's get started spreading the word + lending you a helping paw today!